bldavies/bldavies.com/content/blog/2019-09-14-information-gerrymandering/index.md

 ```

 `simulate_one` randomises committee members' initial positions---encoding "accept" as one and "reject" as zero---before updating these positions based on neighbouring majorities.
-Running `simulate_one` many times allows me to simulate the committees's decision for an ensemble of randomly generated influence networks.
+Running `simulate_one` many times allows me to simulate the committee's decision for an ensemble of randomly generated influence networks.
 The last few lines of `simulate_votes` generate this ensemble and output the simulation results.

 Let's simulate the committee's vote 1000 times, including one week of daily position updates, and tabulate the simulated decision frequencies: